LIFETIME DEAL — LIMITED TIME

 Alternative Name: Dictanote

-• What it does differently: Dictanote offers cloud-based speech recognition with integrations for note-taking and collaboration, relying on online APIs like Google Speech.
+• What it does differently: Dictanote is cloud-based and uses online speech APIs, with features aimed at note-taking and collaboration.

-• Price comparison: Typically freemium, with free tier limited in features and paid plans starting around $9/month for premium features.
+• Price comparison: Typically freemium, with free tier limitations and paid plans starting around $9/month for premium features.

-• When to choose it OVER NexTalk: If you need highly accurate, multilingual recognition with seamless cloud integration and don't mind internet dependency, Dictanote is suitable.
+• When to choose it OVER NexTalk: When you need strong multilingual recognition and don’t mind audio being processed online.

 Alternative Name: Vosk/Coqui STT based tools